OviSarkar62/MyPortfolio/README.md

 - Skills and Expertise: Display your skills and expertise in a dedicated section.
 This allows visitors to quickly identify your key areas of knowledge and competence.
 - Experience and Education: Present your work experience, internships, or educational background to give visitors insight into your professional journey.
 Contact Information: Include your contact details so that interested parties can easily reach out to you for opportunities or inquiries.
+- Contact Information: Include your contact details so that interested parties can easily reach out to you for opportunities or inquiries.
 ## Installation

 To install and set up MyPortfolio on your local machine, follow these steps: